atsuvovor/CyberThreat_Insight/datagen/README.md

 - **Generate normal issues dataset**: First, we a normal issue dataset with almost no data anomaly
 - **Generate anomalous issues dataset**: The we introduce anomaly to the detaset
 - **Combine normal and anomalous data**: We combine both normal and anomalous datasets
-- **Adressing class imbalance in datasets**:Using SMOTE (Synthetic Minority Over-sampling Technique) we make sure that class imbalance in the dataset is resolved.
-all the data files are saves on google drive
+- * **Addressing Class Imbalance**: During the feature analysis stage, the **Synthetic Minority Over-sampling Technique (SMOTE)** is applied to mitigate class imbalance and ensure that minority threat classes are adequately represented in the dataset.

 **User Activities Generation Metrics Formula**